 Today, the glacier is steadily retreating: at Montenvers station, it has thinned by 190 metres since 1820.

-► Read more about my visit to the Mer de Glace on board of the Montenvers train on my French blog!
+► Read more about my visit to the Mer de Glace on board the Montenvers train on my French blog!

 An unforgettable journey to Aiguille du Midi